Skip to content

 What is meant by judged?
 Isn’t Rosh HaShanah Jewish New Year, wasn’t it on that day that Adam or creation came about?

 The creation of the world began on the 25th day of the moon Elul.
 So actually, one would expect New Year’s Day to fall on this date.
-However, with the creation of man, God introduced the potential for voluntary acceptance of His Oneness and active assent to His will.
+However, with the creation of man, G-d introduced the potential for voluntary acceptance of His Oneness and active assent to His will.
 It was on this day that He became the Giving King.
-Man, as God’s partner, was given the task of making creation an abode for God.
+Man, as G-d’s partner, was given the task of making creation an abode for G-d.
 This makes Rosh HaShanah, Adam’s birthday, to be New Year’s Day.
 However, at the same time, it is also the day Adam and Evan ate from the tree of knowledge, with all its consequences.

 So it is a day of joy, because man is the crown of creation, but also a day of judgement.
 It is the day when Adam should have reflected on his behaviour and it is the day when we humans today should reflect on our behaviour.
 Realising the importance of self-analysis is the beginning of spiritual growth.
 What behaviour was right or wrong.
 How was our relationship with G-d, with our fellow man and creation in general.
 It should not just stop at this reflection, but we should value what we did right and expand on it where possible, and we should correct our mistakes, improve and define goals for the coming year and think about how we align our behaviour to achieve these goals – with the help of the Eternal One.

 Preparations for Rosh HaShanah begin on the first day of Elul.
 A whole month we take time for our self-analysis.
 The whole month focuses on learning to change our behaviour.
 We return to G-d and answer the question G-d asked Adam: where are you?
 Where are you in your life after what you have done in the past year?
 This is called Teshuvah (repentance/repentance).
-When we set aside time in the month of Eloel and sincerely ask G-d for forgiveness, He is gracious and will forgive and may you know that you will be inscribed in G-d’s Book of Life when He judges us on Rosh HaShanah.
+When we set aside time in the month of Elul and sincerely ask G-d for forgiveness, He is gracious and will forgive and may you know that you will be inscribed in G-d’s Book of Life when He judges us on Rosh HaShanah.
 In what way could you spend time on it:

 You can read Psalm 27 once or twice a day.